MihutaMihail/pacman/README.md

 → A pacman tutorial + assets for the map
 https://www.youtube.com/watch?v=5IMXpp3rohQ
-(I didn't want to just copy the code from the video so I wrote a few comments + made a 'help.txt' that describes how) (a few functions / lines of codes work to understand a little better)
+(I didn't want to just copy the code from the video so I wrote some comments + made a 'help.txt' that describes how) (a few functions / lines of codes work to understand a little better how it works)

 → Github on how to set up tiles + move character + collisions
 https://github.com/mozdevs/gamedev-js-tiles